 What role or roles did you assume in your family?
 We can take on different roles at different times.

-Six Main Roles in a Dysfunctional Family:
+Six Main Dysfunctional Family Roles:

 Addict - addicted to alcohol, drugs, physical or sexual abuse.
 The addict because of unresolved emotional pain probably has very low self-esteem.
 They use addictive behaviors to numb their pain.